Initial State Dependent Dynamics Across Many-body Localization Transition

-We would like to stress that earlier many works have proposed logarithmic growth of EE as a signature of the MBL phase~\cite{Bardarson,Serbyn} but all these works presented exact diagonalization results on very small system sizes ($L=12$).
-Even the critical strength of disorder required for transition into the MBL phase for these small system sizes is much smaller than the actual transition point.
-Our numerical results show that logarithmic growth of EE seems to be a generic feature of any disordered interacting system irrespective of whether the system is delocalized or localized.
+We would like to stress that earlier many works have proposed logarithmic growth of EE as a signature of the MBL phase~\cite{Bardarson,Serbyn} but all these works presented exact diagonalization results on very small system sizes ($L\le 12$).
+Our numerical results show that logarithmic growth of EE seems to be a generic feature of disordered interacting system irrespective of whether the system is delocalized or localized.
 This puts a question mark on earlier explanations of the logarithmic growth of entanglement entropy in terms of the local integrals of motion which are specific to the MBL phase~\cite{Serbyn}.

 \Fig{SKinks} also shows that for any value of the aperiodic potential $h>2t_0$ the coefficient $a$ is smaller for initial states with lower number of kinks and $a$ increases monotonically with $N_{kinks}$.
 The value of $h$ at which $a \rightarrow 0$ for a 1-kink state is much smaller compared to the corresponding value of $h$ for a larger kink state like CDW state.
 Interestingly, the strength of aperiodic potential at which $a \rightarrow 0$ is close to $h_{N_{kinks}}$ at which the exponent $\gamma$ from the imbalance goes to zero.
 In contrast to this, when the system is completely delocalized, e.g. for $h=t_0,V=t_0$ for the model in \Eqn{Ham}, EE shows a logarithmic growth for all the initial states.
 The short time growth is slower for initial states with lower number of kinks, but the longer time growth does not necessarily have a systematic dependence on the number of kinks.
 In short, as long as a part of the eigenspectrum is localized, the growth coefficient $a$ is a monotonic function of the number of kinks in the initial states in complete analogy with the exponent from the density imbalance.